 The per-share exercise price of stock options granted under our Non-Employee Director Option Grant Program equals the closing market price of a share of our common stock on the date of grant, and the options generally vest over a period of four years, with 25% vesting on the first anniversary of the grant date and 6.25% vesting at the end of each three-month period thereafter.
-In addition, all stock options granted under the Non-Employee Director Option Grant Program have either a seven-year term (for options granted on or after November 6, 2007) or a ten-year term (for options granted prior to November 6, 2007).
+In addition, all stock options granted under the Non-Employee Director Option Grant Program since November 6, 2007 have a seven-year term.
 Except as described in the next sentence, vested stock options will remain exercisable until the earlier of one year following the date the director ceases to be a director or the expiration date of the stock option.
-In the event the director retires after four years of service, all stock options granted to the director will immediately vest and will be exercisable by the director until the earlier of (i) three years after the director's retirement or (ii) the expiration of the original term of the option, provided that, for stock options granted after November 2006, at the date of retirement the director has served as a member of our Board for a minimum period following the grant date of the award.
-For stock options granted after August 2009, the minimum service period is 12 months following the grant date of the award.
-For stock options granted after August 2009, the minimum service period is the period from the grant date of the award through the day before the next annual meeting of stockholders following the grant date.
+In the event the director retires after four years of service, all stock options granted to the director will immediately vest and will be exercisable by the director until the earlier of (i) three years after the director's retirement or (ii) the expiration of the original term of the option, provided that, for stock options granted after August 2009, at the date of retirement the director has served as a member of our Board from the grant date of the award through the day before the next annual meeting of stockholders following the grant date.
 Shares of common stock that we issue upon the exercise of stock options granted under the Non-Employee Director Option Grant Program are subject to the applicable share limits specified in our 2004 Performance Incentive Plan.